itszn/usc-multiplayer-server/docs/source/songwheel.rst

 ============
 Contains a list of songs accessed by ``songwheel.songs``

+The current song database status is available in ``songwheel.searchStatus``

 Example for loading the jacket of the first diff for every song:

 .. code-block:: lua